French Polynesia Public Holidays 2017Today – 24 November 2017 – is not a holiday in French Polynesia.

-This page contains a calendar of all 2017 public holidays for French Polynesia.
+This page contains a national calendar of all 2017 public holidays for French Polynesia.
 These dates may be modified as official changes are announced, so please check back regularly for updates.

 |1 Jan||Sun||New Year's Day|

 |5 Mar||Sun||Gospel Day|

 |25 May||Thu||Ascension Day|

 |29 Jun||Thu||Autonomy Day|

 |11 Nov||Sat||Armistice Day|

 French Polynesia celebrates 14 public holidays each year.
 These holidays include the 11 celebrated in France and 4 that are specific to the island groups.
 All public holidays are governed under the Labor Laws of France and the French government.